mrl-amrl/preimutils/README.md

 preimutils --function $FUNCTION --label_json_path $JSON_PATH --xmls_dir $XMLS_DIR --dst_save $DST_SAVE --images_dir $IMAGES_DIR
 ```

-## Seprate with label
+## Separate with label
-Seprate images and their related annotations files on their object name file
+Separate images and their related annotations files on their object name file
-after working on your seprated dataset you can gather all of them together with `gather_together(label_array, DATASET_PATH)`
+after working on your separated dataset you can gather all of them together with `gather_together(label_array, DATASET_PATH)`

 **after run**
 ```sh